 In an ideal vaginal delivery, infants are born in the vertex position.
 This means that they emerge head-first, with the chin tucked toward the chest.
 Brow presentation is one of many abnormal positions that can lead to labor and delivery complications and subsequent birth injuries.
-A fetus in brow presentation has the chin untucked, and the neck is extended slightly backwards.
+A fetus in brow presentation has the chin untucked, and the neck is extended slightly backward.
 It is similar to face presentation, except the neck is less extended.
 As the term “brow presentation” suggests, the brow (forehead) is the part that is situated to go through the pelvis first.
-Vaginal delivery can be difficult or impossible with brow presentation, because the diameter of the presenting part of the head may be too big to safely fit through the pelvis.
+Vaginal delivery can be difficult or impossible with brow presentation, because the diameter of the presenting part of the head may be too big to safely fit through the pelvis (1).

 - Multiparity (having previously given birth)

 - Premature delivery

 - Fetal anomalies such as anencephaly (an absence of major parts of the brain and skull) or anterior neck mass (a growth on the front of the neck)

 - Previous cesarean delivery